danielcbit/apcctrl/doc/manual/manual.rst

 **loadlimit**
-    This event is generated when the battery charge is below the low limit specified in the apcupsd.conf file.
+    This event is generated when the battery charge is below the low limit specified in the apcctrl.conf file.
     After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.